ARTICLE I: NAME, OPERATING AUTHORITY PURPOSE

 ARTICLE II: MEMBERSHIP

-The owner(s) of record of a Lipizzan/half-Lipizzan registered/recorded with the USLF who pay the prescribed dues are entitled to one collective vote.
-A duly selected representative of said corporation or partnership shall be eligible to serve on committees and to hold office under the provisions of Article II, Section I.
+A business which is the owner(s) of record of a Lipizzan/Lipizzan cross registered/recorded with the USLF and who pays the prescribed dues is entitled to one vote.
+A duly selected representative of the business shall be eligible to serve on committees and to hold office under the provisions of Article III, Section 1.

 Applicants shall be accepted for membership upon payment of dues.
 The membership shall hold the responsibility for the elections of the government of the USLF which shall consist of officers and Board of Directors.
 The members have the right to examine the corporation’s records by appointment at reasonable times.
 The members have the right to receive annual reports of the USLF’s status and other reports upon written request.